-- Formulate and recommend to the President's Executive Council university-wide policies and procedures related to staff members.
+- Formulate and recommend to the University's Executive Council university-wide policies and procedures related to staff members.

 - Develop a systematic means for communicating to all staff members existing university policies, specific actions, and feedback concerning all matters considered by the Senate.